This was a chance for the O's to make a statement, and they sure did on Friday night.

 Manager Joe Girardi let Kuroda pitch into the 9th, and he got Wieters for the 1st out.
 Then Girardi removed him.
 What happened, Joe, did your binder tell you that Kuroda had reached his pitch limit?
 It was only 4-0, not good but overcomeable.

 Girardi brought in Clay Rapada.
 Rapada got Davis to ground out.
 Okay, so leave him in to get the last guy in the 9th, right?

 Wrong.
 Girardi consulted the binder again.
 He brought in Derek Lowe, who is finished.
-The first batter Lowe faced was Reynolds, who hit another homer.
-Then he allowed a single to Robert Andino, and single to Manny Machado, and an RBI single to Nick Markakis.
-It took Lowe 5 batters, and 2 runs, to get one out.
+The 1st batter Lowe faced was Reynolds, who hit another homer.
+Then he allowed a single to Robert Andino, and a single to Manny Machado, and an RBI single to Nick Markakis.
+It took Lowe 5 batters, and 2 runs, to get 1 out.

 What does the binder tell you about Lowe now, Joe?

 Curtis Granderson hit his 34th homer of the season in the bottom of the 9th, to mess up the shutout, but Miguel Gonzalez (6-3) and the Oriole bullpen otherwise limited the Yankees to no runs on 3 hits and a walk.
 Orioles 6, Yankees 1.
 Yankee lead down to 2 games.

 So the Yankees had a 10-game lead, and the Orioles had closed it to within 2 games.